Get a better understanding of the energy efficiency performance of public bodies in Ireland.

 Public Body energy performance data

-We have now made possible for anyone to access energy data for all public bodies through our website.
-The data includes
+It is now possible for anyone to access energy data for public bodies and schools through our website.
+The data includes:

 The data is available on-screen in graphical and tabular formats and may also be downloaded in pdf and spreadsheet format.

-Simply click on the link below, enter a public body name in the search box and find information on its energy performance for 2017.Access Public Bodies Energy Data
+Simply click on the link below, enter a public body or school name in the search box and find information on its energy performance for 2018.Access Public Bodies Energy Data

 Check out the bespoke website pages we have for each of the below sectors.
 Each page details the energy consumption, fuel mix, energy end use, energy saving projects, energy savings and the gap to 2020 against the 33% target.